openstack/keystone/README.md

 -------

 Testing is kinda manual right now...and based on SOAP UI.
-After starting identity.py a keystone.db sql-lite database should be created run test_setup.sql to setup the database, then run the soap ui test.
+After starting identity.py a keystone.db sql-lite database should be created.

-You'll need to run kill.sql to tear down the tests and test_setup.sql to restart :-)
+To test setup the test database:

+    $ sqlite3 keystone.db < test/test_setup.sql

+To clean the test database

+    $ sqlite3 keystone.db < test/kill.sql

 Using SOAPUI: